Mental Health

 In your appointment be honest with how you’re feeling, and the way it’s affecting your daily life.
 Your GP can then recommend the right pathways and refer you to the best support.
 They will discuss the options available with you, offering their expertise and advice so that you can make an informed decision.

-Mental health support may be appointments with a Health Improvement Practitioner (HIP) or Health Coach (HC).
+Mental health support may include an appointment with a Health Improvement Practitioner (HIP) or Health Coach (HC).
 They work closely with our GPs at many of our medical centres.
 Sessions are free of charge, and they can usually meet with you on the same day or week that you visit your GP.
 Our GPs can also refer you to specialist organisations that support mental health and professional diagnosis if required.
 Our team collaborates with other specialists and community-based services to ensure a holistic approach to your health and wellbeing.
 Other options may include prescription medication to ease your symptoms.
 Our goal is to support your journey so that you can get back to enjoying quality of life.

 If visiting your medical centre in person feels too overwhelming, we encourage you to bring along a support person, orbook to see a GP virtually.